Plan to Market / Six-Week Cohort

 Positioning and Your Wedge

-Who buys first, who signs the check, and the narrowest market where you are the obvious choice.
-Deliverable: a one-page positioning statement.
+Who buys first, who signs the check, and the narrowest market where you are the obvious choice: sized bottom-up and set against the competition.

 The Commercial Clock